 OptimizePress is the premier WordPress theme for creating conversion-optimized websites, and it's what I use to power my online business on the backend of this site.
 The amazingly simple visual live editor and template library enables you to very quickly build high converting landing pages, set up your blog, construct member portals, offer gated content, and so much more at an affordable price point.

 As an added bonus, all of the pages you'll create with OptimizePress are automatically fully responsive, so they'll display perfectly on mobile & tablets.
 The theme is regularly updated with new features, functionalities, and has an amazing support team to answer any questions you have once you get started.
+On top of that, the theme plays very nicely and has direct integrations with all of the other top online business tools on the market, which makes seamlessly running your business a breeze.

 A huge part of getting traction with any online business is building up your email list.
 Your subscribers are one small step away from becoming customers, and they'll serve as your first group for testing new products, sharing helpful insights, and launching new features.
 I've used several different email marketing tools, but ConvertKit is my new favorite.
-Their functionality is designed specifically for solopreneurs, bloggers, and small business owners, and they're constantly creating new features with these users in mind.
+Their functionality is designed specifically for solopreneurs, bloggers, small business owners, and they're constantly creating new features with these users in mind.

 4. Shopify.
 My very first online store ran on Shopify.
 Beyond just their easy-to-build online business storefronts that you can host on your own custom domain, they've released a suite of other online business tools and integrations that allow you to sell your products directly on Pinterest, Twitter, Facebook, and you can even embed shopping carts directly into your existing website.